mcellteam/cellblender_tutorials/cell_regulatory_processes.rst

 Final Thoughts for Part 1
 -------------------------

+The reaction network we have implemented is a highly minimilastic version when compared to the full reaction network.
 In this exercise we have attempted to show you the difficulty of simulating highly complex biological systems.
-We have developed tool that we will present to you in the following sections detailing a procedure for defining complex reaction networks and using realistic geometries in a structured way.
+We have developed a tool that we will present to you in the following sections detailing a procedure for defining complex reaction networks and using realistic geometries in a structured way.